Lawsuit Loans Alabama

 Step One: You contact us and we ask you a few questions regarding your case.
 We then contact the law firm that is representing you on your lawsuit and ask them for a copy of your file.

 Step Two: Once we have received a copy of your file, we will review it and within 24 hours qualify your loan request.

 Step Three: Once your advance has been qualified we call you to give you the good news and send you the cash.

-As an online-based company, we are available to provide Alabama lawsuit loans to customers across the state including the following communities…
+As an online-based company, we are available to provide Alabama lawsuit funding to customers across the state including the following communities:

 - Mobile and the gulf coast communities

 - Birmingham and Hoover

 We mostly fund personal injury cases including the following.

 - Uber Lyft and Rideshare injuries

 - Premises liability claims